MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Move-CMPhasedDeploymentToNext.md

 ## DESCRIPTION

-Starting in version 2002, use this cmdlet to move the specified phased deployment to the next phase.
+Use this cmdlet to move the specified phased deployment to the next phase.

+For more information, see [Create phased deployments with Configuration Manager](/mem/configmgr/osd/deploy-use/create-phased-deployment-for-task-sequence).

+> [!NOTE]
+> Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
+For more information, see [getting started](/powershell/sccm/overview).

 ## EXAMPLES